mehrandvd/skunit/README.md

 It agrees that the Eiffel Tower is tall or expresses a positive sentiment.

 ## [USER]
-What about Everest Mountain?
+What about Everest?

 ## [AGENT]
 Yes it is tall too

 ### CHECK SemanticCondition
-It agrees that Everest mountain is tall or expresses a positive sentiment.
+It agrees that Everest is tall or expresses a positive sentiment.
 ```

 ![skUnit Chat Scenario Structure](https://github.com/mehrandvd/skunit/assets/5070766/156b0831-e4f3-4e4b-b1b0-e2ec868efb5f)